wardle/dmd/README.md

 ```

-#### 4. Run a REST server
+#### 4. Run a HTTP server

-Once you have downloaded a distribution, you can use it to run a very fast REST server.
+Once you have downloaded a distribution, you can use it to run a very fast HTTP server.

 ```shell
 clj -M:serve dmd-2021-04-12.db 8080